 Our design is not finalized yet

 I believe that waiting until your design is almost complete is the number one reason why companies wait too long to request 510k pre-sub meetings.
 If they wait too long, then the previous reason for not requesting a meeting takes over.
 The ideal time to submit a pre-sub request is 75 days before you approve your design outputs (i.e., design freeze).
-However, very few people are that precise in their design planning and execution.
+However, very few people are precise in their design planning and execution.
 You should try to target sometime after you approve your design inputs, but before you approve your design outputs.
-As long as you submit an update to your pre-sub request 2 weeks before the meeting, the FDA will accept it.
+As long as you submit an update to your pre-sub request two weeks before the meeting, the FDA will accept it.
 Also, you can always schedule a date that is later than 75 days if you realize you requested the meeting too early.

 We don’t want to be bound by what the FDA says in the 510k pre-sub meeting